p-argento/uni/DM/_DM Notes.md

 Difference between list and set?
 In a set there are no duplicates.
 And both of them can be composed by mixed data types.
 3 data types: list, set, tuple.

+The data frame is the box excluding indexes (can be only one column).
+A single column is a series. (try the type() method).
+Be aware of the different between data frame and series.
+Each one of them provides different functionalities.